Fuadqr/RSA-Porous2D/README.md

 **RSA-Porous2D** is an open-source Python tool for generating reproducible two-dimensional porous media composed of polydisperse circular grains.
 It uses random sequential adsorption (RSA) to create controlled grain packings with user-defined grain-size distributions, target porosity, pore-throat controls, and heterogeneous regions.

-The software is intended for pore-scale CFD and CFD–DEM workflows where idealised but controllable porous-media geometries are needed.
+The software is intended for pore-scale CFD and CFD-DEM workflows where idealised but controllable porous-media geometries are needed.
 Generated geometries can be exported as solver-ready grain-centre files, including a constant out-of-plane coordinate for use in three-dimensional immersed-boundary solvers.

 ## Main features